For updates regarding COVID-19 and the affected services and programs, please click here.

 Learn about the link between March Madness and gamblingClick Here

-These questions from Gambler's Anonymous, are provided to help an individual decide if they are a compulsive gambler and motivated to stop gambling.
+Take this anonymous assessment from Gambler's Anonymous.
+Questions are provided to help an individual decide if they are a compulsive gambler and motivated to stop gambling.

 Yes.
 Gambling Disorder is now classified in the “Addiction and Related Disorders” category in the Diagnostic and Statistical Manual, fifth edition, published by the American Psychiatric Association.
 This disorder is identified as a persistent and recurrent problematic gambling behavior that has lead to clinically significant impairment or distress.